muchino/confluence.chat/README.md

 ## Releases
 **IMPORTANT: If you upgrade from <= 1.1.1 and the chat doesn't work, please remove all chatboxes (could be deleted in the chat admin area => backend)  and restart your confluence.**

+### 1.6.0
+* Added a chat history UI
+* Added Tab in User profile to see all histories

+### 1.5.4
+* Fix Transparency Issue, if the color of the confluence header couldn't detected
+* Move Colordetection into own web-resource module -> so it could be deactivated

 ### 1.5.3

 New Features